apache/spark/UPDATING.md

 As part of this change the `clean_tis_without_dagrun_interval` config option under `[scheduler]` section has been removed and has no effect.

+### TaskInstance and TaskReschedule now define `run_id` instead of `execution_date`

+As a part of the TaskInstance-DagRun relation change, the `execution_date` columns on TaskInstance and TaskReschedule have been removed from the database, and replaced by [association proxy](https://docs.sqlalchemy.org/en/13/orm/extensions/associationproxy.html) fields at the ORM level.
+If you access Airflow’s metadatabase directly, you should rewrite the implementation to use the `run_id` columns instead.

+Note that Airflow’s metadatabase definition on both the database and ORM levels are considered implementation detail without strict backward compatibility guarantees.

 ### DaskExecutor - Dask Worker Resources and queues

 If dask workers are not started with complementary resources to match the specified queues, it will now result in an `AirflowException`, whereas before it would have just ignored the `queue` argument.